dev-walsh/WhitesManagement/WINDOWS_SETUP.md

-# Fleet Management System - Windows Offline Setup
+# Whites Management - Windows Offline Setup

-This guide will help you set up and run the Fleet Management System on your Windows machine completely offline.
+This guide will help you set up and run the Whites Management system on your Windows machine completely offline.

 ## System Requirements